Evaluate Your Restaurant Competition Before You Open

 What should you do with all this information?

 All the information you gather should be analyzed to see what is relevant to your establishment and what is not, what can be fixed and what cannot.
 Using the example above, if a customer prefers a competitor due to the fact that they have a parking lot and you don't, check out the possibility of finding a lot nearby that would be willing to do a deal with you for free parking for your customers.
 On the other hand, if your competitor has more space than you do, you may not have any way to change that.
-You need to determine what you can change about your establishment and what cannot be changed in your quest to beat your competition.
+You need to determine what you can change about your establishment and what cannot be changed in your quest to beat the competition.

 However, you can turn some of the things that cannot be changed into opportunities.
 Using the example above, if your space is too small, change the lighting, the dining room layout, or the set up of the hostess station or entrance, to create a larger feeling to your space.
 The same idea can be applied to many of the disadvantages that you find when comparing your place to the competition.